anushtha1011/EMT-/README.md

 Data formating and operational algorithms are done in the path *PMSM/Code*

-All the conclusive results will be made avavilble in *PMSM/output*.

 A summarised project report can be found in *PMSM/report.*